 Dengue—a mosquito-borne viral disease that has dramatically spread across multiple tropical regions of the world1—is a serious global health burden.
 An estimated 3.9 billion people worldwide are at risk of infection with dengue viruses,2 and a recent estimate indicates there are 390 million dengue infections per year, of which 96 million manifest clinically (with any severity of disease).3 Even mild dengue may progress to a hemorrhagic form and cause death.

-The total annual global cost of dengue illness has been estimated at US$8.9 billion during 2013.4 Potential drug sales, assuming 100% market share, are estimated to be $338 million per annum.5 The current standard of care is fever and pain relief and transfer to ICUs.
-Dengue fever vaccines are coming, but supply constraints, cost, and other factors may limit their impact.
-Dengue drugs would complement the use of dengue vaccines by public health systems, provide relief to dengue patients, and substantially reduce economic costs associated with the disease.
+The total annual global cost of dengue illness has been estimated at $8.9 billion during 2013.4 Potential drug sales, assuming 100 percent market share, are estimated to be $338 million per annum.5 The current standard of care is fever and pain relief and transfer to ICUs.
+Dengue fever vaccines are available, but supply constraints, cost, and other factors limit their impact.
+60P remains fully committed to developing potential solutions that complement available vaccines, provide relief to dengue patients, and substantially reduce economic costs associated with the disease.

 3-month dengue case notification rate per 100,000, May-July 2022.6

 Cases and 1 Million deaths in the U.S. from COVID-19 infections

 Annual deaths from malaria globally